bio.rodeo

 Stanford University

-A multimodal Q-former that fuses DNA sequence, gene context, protein function, and text into a prefix for a frozen LLM, enabling zero-shot genetic variant interpretation.
+Multimodal Q-former that fuses DNA sequence, gene context, protein function, and text for zero-shot variant interpretation with a frozen LLM.

 Released: May 2026